Petit Verdot: Australia

 Verdot was included in James Busby's collection of 1832, and it was trialled by Sir William Macarthur in the 1840s.
 In 2000 there were 1600 hectares in Australia with Kingston Estate in South Australia having the largest planting, four times more than in France.
 It is increasingly being used to make massive, brooding, single varietal wines that will age for several years – Pirramimma has championed this approach and Warrumbungle Wines releases only aged / cellar vintages to highlight the aging potential.

 Chile

 Chile had 137 ha in 2003.

 France

 Almost all the Petit Verdot in France is planted in Bordeaux, mostly in the Médoc where it is used in small amounts to give structure to the classic Bordeaux blend.
 However the late ripening means that in some years the entire crop is lost and it only properly ripens once every four years, so it has fallen out of favour, particularly with the trend towards earlier-maturing wine.

 Italy

-In Italy it is sometimes cultivated in Maremma (Tuscany) and Lazio.
+In Italy, it is sometimes cultivated in Maremma (Tuscany) and Lazio.
+Some Marche IGP is also made 100% with Petit Verdot.

+Lebanon

+In Lebanon, it is sometime found in Bekaa Valley, and be added to cabernet sauvignon and merlot.